f3cuk/WICKED-AI/README.md

 	["ItemRadio","Toggle Power","execVM 'scripts\radio\switch_on_off.sqf';","true"]
 	```

 	If you want to enable right click actions without having the group system enabled then find overwrites\click_actions\ui_selectSlot.sqf and apply the same changes as in the extra_rc option.
-Note: you will have to move the word 'or' from line 17 to line 18 in from of (!dayz_groupSystem && _item == "ItemRadio").
+Note: you will have to move the word 'or' front line 17 to line 18 in from of (!dayz_groupSystem && _item == "ItemRadio").

 #### Repack your mission pbo.